SegMint-Inc/segmint-core/SPECIFICATION.md

 #### Fees

 The Key Exchange should take a 5.00% protocol fee (subject to change) on all trades that are facilitated through the Key Exchange.
+Fees are not taken when users perform a buy back and/or reserve purchase.

 **Considerations**: